Forceu/gmusic_export/README.md

 This script allows you export your playlists and liked songs to your subsonic based servers (eg. Airsonic or Funkwhale).
 The songs already need to be present at the server.

+### Prerequirement

+This script requires [py-sonic](https://github.com/crustymonkey/py-sonic).
+The easiest way to install it is with `pip3 install py-sonic`

 #### Usage

 To use it, first you must modify the server url and credential variables at the top of the script.
 Then you call the script with python3: